xenit-eu/thunx/README.md

 * **Decoupling**: The API service does not need to be concerned with authorization logic.
 * **Performance**: Using query-rewriting instead of post-filtering can be orders of magnitude faster.
-* **Performance**: By delegating decisions to the appropriate data-context, access policies can be much more fine-grained, without paying the big runtime penalty for loading data in the policy agent on demand.
+* **Performance**: By delegating decisions to the appropriate data-context, access policies can be much more fine-grained, without paying a big runtime penalty for loading data in the policy engine on demand.

 [Attribute Based Access Control]: https://en.wikipedia.org/wiki/Attribute-based_access_control
 [OpenPolicyAgent]: https://www.openpolicyagent.org/